Indian Railways — trains for foreign travelers

 • Check your ticket (PNR) status the night before travel to confirm CNF status.

-• Check the train's running status on NTES — trains can run late; knowing the current delay avoids unnecessary waiting on the platform.
+• Check the train's running status on NTES — trains can run late

 • Arrive at the station with sufficient time — larger stations require time to navigate to the correct platform

-Your confirmed ticket shows coach number and berth number.
-Once you board, locate your berth.
+Your confirmed ticket shows coach number and seat/berth number.
+Once you board, locate your seat/berth.
 Middle berths on overnight trains (2AC/3AC/3E/Sleeper) are folded up during the day — you can ask the lower berth passenger to use them if you prefer to rest during daytime hours.
 Social convention on Indian trains generally accommodates this.

-Lower berths are typically preferred — if you have mobility concerns or are traveling with elderly passengers, book lower berths explicitly (there is an option to select berth preference during booking, though not guaranteed).
+If you have mobility concerns, book lower berths explicitly — there is an option to select berth preference during booking, though not guaranteed.

 Passengers manage their own luggage on Indian trains.
+Limit is not enforced.
 Storage space is under the berths (slides in), or on overhead racks above the seats.
 For large backpacks, under-berth storage works well.

 Bedding (sheet, pillow, blanket) is provided on AC classes (1AC, 2AC, 3AC, 3E) on all trains.
 It is not provided in Sleeper class.
 If traveling Sleeper class on an overnight journey, carry a thin blanket.